OpenVPN client on Windows with Yubikey and OpenSC

 openvpn --show-pkcs11-ids path\to\opensc-pkcs11.dll

-• The conversion can be done by replacing/copying information from the serialized id string to the “what OpenVPN wants” string.
-As we can see the value of the token, the serial and the id are copied.
+- The conversion can be done by replacing/copying information from the serialized id string to the “what OpenVPN wants” string.
+As we can see the value of the

 pkcs11-providers path\to\opensc-pkcs11.dll